 Yes, the high density webbing loop on the back is an integral part of the dummy and will easily support the weight of the heaviest models when lifting or lowering.
 If the dummy is likely to be 'dropped' and jerked we recommend using a safety harness to take the load.
 (Our dummies also fit any standard safety harness.)

-The dummies are delivered in a tough purpose made carry bag.
-Additional bags can be bought through our accessories page.
+The dummies are delivered in a tough transport bag.
+Additional carry bags can be bought through our accessories page.

 Because the Water Rescue dummies are made from a tough Nylon mesh, water will very easily drain from the carcass; holes are also drilled in the gum boots to aid the process.
 As with all the dummies, we recommend that these dummies are hung up to dry using the webbing loop on the back of the carcass.